 Boardwalks cross the dunes of Kohler-Andrae State Park.

-On the riverfront, Viglietti and his sister, Emily Williams, also run the Duke of Devon, an English-style pub and restaurant that's named for Emily's British husband, Jeremy.
+On the riverfront, the Duke of Devon is an English-style pub and restaurant.
 It's a convivial spot with outdoor dining in warmer months.

 Lino Ristorante Italiano is on the river near the Blue Harbor.

 Bring a cooler and take home some of the two dozen varieties of sausage at Miesfield's Meat Market or other butcher shops.
-You'll also want one to take home a box of chocolate-covered raspberries from Victorian Chocolates.
+You'll also want one to take home a box of chocolate-covered raspberries from Victorian Chocolate Shoppe.